What is patch testing?

 How does patch testing work?

-In skin patch testing, the doctor applies a series of rectangular patches to the upper back.
-These patches adhere lightly to the skin with a tape adhesive.
-Each patch contains several common allergens that can trigger contact dermatitis.
-The patient wears these patches for three days, then returns to the doctor for initial observations on Day 3.
+The doctor puts a series of square patches on the back of the patient’s upper arm.
+A tape-like glue holds these patches lightly to the skin.
+Each patch has a number of allergens that are common and can cause contact dermatitis.
+The patient wears these patches for three days, and on the third day, you go back to the doctor for observations.

-During this appointment, the allergist observes and marks the skin to note any preliminary skin reactions.
-The patient then returns for a second follow up appointment on Day 5.
-This appointment is used to determine whether or not the patient has had any delayed, type IV hypersensitivity reactions to an allergen.
+During this visit, the allergist looks at the skin and makes marks to keep track of any early skin reactions.
+The patient then comes back for a second check-up on day five.
+This appointment is used to find out if the patient has had any delayed type IV hypersensitivity reactions to an allergen.

-Once the testing is completed, the allergist will determine which allergens the patient’s body reacts to, review all results with the patient, and develop a treatment plan to address the patient’s contact dermatitis.
+Once the testing is done, the allergist will figure out which allergens the patient’s body reacts to, go over the results with the patient, and come up with a plan to treat the patient’s contact dermatitis.

 How to prepare for patch testing

 Since patch testing involves adhering testing patches to the skin, it is important that patients adequately prep the skin before their test to ensure they have a more positive experience and receive the most accurate results from the testing.

 - Wear comfortable, loose clothing on testing day

 - Avoid applying any perfumes or creams on testing day

 - Shave any excess hair on your upper back